 Why do people all over the world know Memphis, Tennessee, as simply ‘Memphis’?
-It’s all the things you know about and all the things you don’t— the A-side hits of world-famous Memphis attractions and the flip-side of funky shops, back-alley barbecue joints and the music and nightlife of Beale Street.
+It’s all the things you know about and all the things you don’t — the A-side hits of world-famous Memphis attractions and the flip-side of funky shops, back-alley barbecue joints, museums and the music and nightlife of Beale Street.

-Some of our favorite things to do in Memphis run the gamut from dining at an eclectic mix of 5-star to down home restaurants, upscale Memphis hotels, designer malls and quirky downtown Memphis shops–you could spend days, if not weeks, exploring everything Memphis has to offer.
+Some of our favorite things to do in Memphis run the gamut from dining at an eclectic mix of 5-star to down home restaurants, upscale Memphis hotels, designer malls and quirky downtown Memphis shops – you could spend a busy single weekend, a few days, or even weeks, exploring everything Memphis has to offer.
 It’s the legendary history, blues, rock n’ roll and pure soul that make the city of Memphis, funky, fun and fresh.

-Aside from one of the best celebrity home tours east of the Mississippi, there are many other great Memphis attractions to pick from–see below.
+Aside from one of the best celebrity home tours east of the Mississippi, there are many other great Memphis attractions to pick from – see our list below.
 Be sure to include them on your schedule as you make your Memphis sightseeing plans.
-Read up on the area’s music history, catch a live performance, see wildlife up-close and much more.
+Read up on the area’s music history, tour our museums, catch a live performance, eat some BBQ on Beale Street, see wildlife up-close and much more.

-Also, you can make plans to visit some of these area attractions the easy and economical way by purchasing their tickets at our Graceland ticket office.
-Start planning your Memphis trip today and be sure to put these featured attractions on your list!
+Start planning your Memphis, Tennessee trip today and be sure to put these featured attractions on your list!

 47 Union Avenue, Memphis, TN.